Enivzoy/Aurora/README.md

 Just set it to false `keySystemEnabled = false`
 Or remove everything related to it (keySystemEnabled, hubName, keyLink, keys !!!!DO NOT TOUCH THE LOADSTRING!!!!)
 I think you can figure rest of the stuff out
-now after doing everything you save your script to a file call it mailsetaler.txt and save it somewhere(using notepad or a file editor) then go to step 3(part2)
-Make sure to [DM](https://discord.gg/Eh7EX6dzAF) me if you cant follow something  I'll help you

 use https://enivzoy.github.io/Aurora/ to generate your script for better user interface